-Forgetting to clean the area you want to paint before your break out the brushes can be a big misstep.
+Forgetting to clean the area you want to paint before your break out the brushes can be a common mistake — a big misstep!
 Sure, it’s not fun to wipe down walls, but doing so ensures that your paint will go on nice and smooth.
-If the walls in the room you want to paint have grease on them, a frequent occurrence in a kitchen, you should use a super strong degreaser.
-Dilute one measure of the product with five measures of water and apply with a brush or spray.
+If the walls in the room you want to paint have grease on them, a frequent occurrence in a kitchen, you should use a super-strong degreaser.
+Dilute one measure of the product with five measures of water and apply it with a brush or spray.
 If the layer of grease is very thick, dilute one measure of the degreaser in only two measures of water.

 Remember to ventilate the area thoroughly before degreasing.
 When applying a spray-on degreaser, be sure to use rubber gloves, a mask, and safety glasses.

 How Much Does It Cost to Paint a Room?
 Let’s find out here.

 Before you apply paint, you should seal any small cracks or holes in the wall.
 Make sure the surface is dry and free of particles.
 Scrape off any peels and fill the cracks.
 If you’ve applied any patching compound, make sure it dries completely before you start to paint.